Honest comparison · 2026-05-13

 How to pick.

-If you want a one-click install that activates 60 skills + 22 agents + a hosted MCP with zero credit card friction, install CC Commander.
-If you need GitHub App automation across private repos, install ECC alongside it.
+If you want a one-click install that activates 78 plugin skills, 467 ecosystem skills, 545 total skills, 22 agents, 23 lifecycle hooks x 42 handlers, and 19 vendors, install CC Commander.
+If you need GitHub App automation across private repos, install ECC alongside it, or use /ccc-ecc to load one ECC skill, agent, or hook selectively.
 If you want a focused, principle-first TDD/PRD workflow, install Pocock's skills directly.
 They compose — pick whatever helps.

 Try CC Commander